Fellow 2024/25

 Spatialising Antagonism: The materialities of political (de)polarisation in contemporary Budapest, Hungary

 This project is a study of the relationships between space and the political in contemporary Budapest.
-Over the course the last decade, as Hungarian politics and society has undergone an ‘illiberal’ turn, this transition has been reflected in city’s space.
+Over the course the last decade, as Hungarian politics and society has undergone an ‘illiberal’ turn, this transition has been reflected in the city’s space.
 This political reconfiguration of space is evidenced at a variety of scales, from the intensely micro-quotidian level to more overtly ambitious architectural projects; From mandatory notices posted on bookshop doors alerting potential customers that, here, they will find texts of a ‘non-traditional’ nature (thus outside the bounds of ‘good society’), to the erection of statues that re-articulate a vision of Hungary’s history which legitimates the current regime.

 All of which amounts to a complex constellation of material-discursive practices that re-shape the routines and spaces that constitute everyday life in Budapest.
 Yet, in so far as space is the product of power, these processes are highly contested because Budapest remains a largely liberal and cosmopolitan city.
 The project will examine how such processes are frustrated through other (spatial) practices, be these the creation of ‘free spaces’, re-claiming the streets through protest, or various communal projects.
 The study brings together two major currents within Political Discourse Theory, namely studies of populism and the development of a ‘post-foundational’ spatial analysis.
 In its focus on spatial practices, it contributes to populist studies, which largely tend to focus on political discourses (traditionally understood) and less so the material practices through which order becomes embedded and reproduced.